 - He lives for himself.
 (He is just as far away from the father, just in a more socially acceptable way.)

 - He doesn’t relate to the father with respect.

 - He can be restored.

-The Pharisees and Scribes are the target for the parable (vss.
+The Pharisees and Scribes are the targets for the parable (vss.
 1-3).
 Who were they?
-One way of thinking of them is that they were the most Bible literate, Bible quoting, Bible doing, Bible honoring, people of the first century.
+One way of thinking of them is that they were the most Bible literate, Bible-quoting, Bible doing, Bible-honoring, people of the first century.
 Who would fit that description today?
 Wouldn’t it be we evangelicals?